zinaefchary/quantum_machine_learning/README.md

 mechanical phenomena into the ML algorithm.

 ### Referenec: The code is based on the work done by Michael Nielsen, accessible at: https://github.com/mnielsen/neural-networks-and-deep-learning
-Update: Further improvements and modifications have been added in collaboration with Ksenija Kovalenka (July 2022).
+Update: Further improvements and modifications have been added in collaboration with Ksenija Kovalenka (November 2022).